 What's Ahead for Universal Studios in 2019

-The newly reimagined and re-engineered Jurassic World Ride will probably open in 2019.
+The newly reimagined and re-engineered Jurassic World Ride will probably open in late spring or early summer of 2019.

 Universal describes it as having "never-before-seen dinosaurs, enhanced storytelling, lush scenic design, an entirely new color scheme and uncompromised state-of the art technology."

 Universal is developing a new Super Nintendo World in Tokyo, which is due to open in 2020.
 After the opening date is announced, expect to hear more about Nintendo attractions in California.

 What Was New at Universal Studios in 2018

 In the summer of 2018, the newly built DreamWorks Theatre opened.
 Its first show os a technologically-advanced attraction based on DreamWorks' Kung Fu Panda.
 Called "Kung Fu Panda: The Emperor’s Quest,” it's designed to engulf guests in an experience that goes far beyond those tired 3-D glasses.
 New technologies promise a 180-degree, fully immersive adventure.
 The theatre's ultra-plush, fully articulated seats are not only comfy enough that they won't distract you from the action, but they also pivot and swivel in tandem with the action.

 In the Wizarding World of Harry Potter, two new wand spells brought the total to 15.
 You can conjure flames with the Incendio fire-making spell or use the Alohomora spell to unlock a series of intricate locks that may reveal the fiery breath of a creature hidden behind a secret door.
 And even if you don't have a wand to wave, you’re guaranteed to get a compliment when you walk past Madam Malkin's Talking Mirror in the corridor between Dervish and Banges™ and Gladrags Wizardwear.